 How could the trend of this man's mind be in favor of the corporations and against humanity?
 The whole life and environment of the man has been among the plain people.
 Judge Parker loves the plain people; he has worked for them; his practice has been among them; and he has never represented any of the great corporations.
-The whole trend of his mind is, therefore, bound to be in favor of humanity and against the corporations, if there be any such distinction.

-The senator cited Parker's bipartisan support as a Republican from a state Democrats dominated, even noting letters received by his office from dissenting AFL members.
-One railroad worker had called Parker an "able jurist" who "always remembers his friends whether in overalls or in the highest executive of the largest corporation."
+The whole trend of his mind is, therefore, bound to be in favor of humanity and against the corporations, if there be any such distinction.67 dominated, even noting letters received by his office from dissenting AFL members.
+One railroad worker had called Parker an "able jurist" who "always remembers his friends whether in overalls or in the highest executive of the largest corporation."68